Summary: Shepard burns.

 Mordin had one arm folded against his chest and the fingers of the other hand curled against his lips.
-He was staring after Hacket with narrowed eyes, which made Shepard wonder exactly what the hell he was thinking.
+He was staring after Hacket with narrowed eyes, which made Shepard wonder exactly what he was thinking.
 If anyone would be sympathetic to her actions it would have to be the engineer of the genophage, if only because she wasn't sure she could bear his judgment.

 "Yeah.
 Sure thing, Professor.
 Need anything, Jack?"

 Jack waited until Mordin had bustled off to the elevator and presumably back to his lab before withdrawing a bottle from behind her back.
 "Here," she said.
 "Me and some of the guys got kinda worried when you didn't show up for a few days, and, uh, anyway.
-You look like to need it, Shep."
+You look like to need it, Shepard."

-The seal on the wine bottle was open and more than a third of the wine was gone, but Shepard recognized it from the case Liara had sent to Normandy as a re-christening gift.
+The seal on the wine bottle was broken and more than a third of the wine was gone, but Shepard recognized it from the case Liara had sent to Normandy as a re-christening gift.
 "Thanks," she said, and tucked it under her arm.